Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Introduction

 \subsection{Related Work}

-The foundations of Adaptive Neyman Allocation go back nearly a century. \citet{Neyman1934Two} was the first to consider optimal allocation strategies, demonstrating that sampling from treatments proportional to the within-treatment outcome variance will minimize the variance of standard estimators.
+The foundations of Adaptive Neyman Allocation go back nearly a century. \citet{Neyman1934Two} was the first to consider optimal allocation strategies, demonstrating that sampling from treatments proportional to the within-treatment standard deviation will minimize the variance of standard estimators.
 To the best of our knowledge, \citet{Robbins1958Some} was the first to propose the sequential problem of constructing adaptive procedures which attain nearly the same variance as their optimal non-adaptive counterparts.

 Adaptive experiments have seen a resurgence of interest from the causal inference community in the last twenty years.
 We focus our attention on the potential outcomes framework \citep{Neyman1923, Rubin1980Randomization}.
 From the causal inference perspective, early work focused on estimation and inference under adaptive treatment assignment \citep{vanderlann2008Construction, Hahn2011Adaptive}.
-The focus in these papers is in estimating parameters (e.g. treatment probabilities) of the optimal design, but this does not directly guarantee that the resulting effect estimator obtains the correspondingly optimal variance.
+The focus in these papers is on estimating parameters (e.g. treatment probabilities) of the optimal design, but this does not directly guarantee that the resulting effect estimator obtains the correspondingly optimal variance.
 More recent work has focused on adaptive experiment design for obtaining efficiency bounds \citep{vanderlann2014Online, Cook2024Semiparametric, Kato2024Active}.
 These results are for the asymptotic variance and do not provide an analysis of how close the finite sample variance is to the efficiency bound.

 The Neyman Regret is a non-asymptotic quantification of the gap between the actual variance and the optimal variance, which has only been investigated more recently \citep{Dai2023Clip, Kato2025Efficient}.
-In a series of work, \citet{Neopane2025Logarithmic,Neopane2025Optimistic} show that $T^{-1} \log(T)$ Neyman regret can be attained for Horvitz-Thompson and AIPW estimators in a super-population setting. \citet{Li2024Optimal} have shown that vanishing Neyman regret is achievable in these settings even when the design parameters can only be adapted a few number of times, i.e. low-switching designs.
+In a series of work, \citet{Neopane2025Logarithmic,Neopane2025Optimistic} show that $T^{-1} \log(T)$ Neyman regret can be attained for Horvitz--Thompson and AIPW estimators in a super-population setting. \citet{Li2024Optimal} have shown that vanishing Neyman regret is achievable in these settings even when the design parameters can only be adapted a few times, i.e. low-switching designs.